palkan/influxer/README.md

 ## Influxer

-ActiveRecord-like wrapper for [influxdb-ruby](https://github.com/influxdb/influxdb-ruby) with many useful features, such as:
+Influxer provides an ActiveRecord-style way to work with [InfluxDB](https://influxdb.com/) with many useful features, such as:
 - Familar query language (use `select`, `where`, `not`, `group` etc).
 - Support for Regex conditions: `where(page_id: /^home\/.*/) #=> select * ... where page_id=~/^home\/.*/`.
 - Special query methods for InfluxDB: